I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iodetachdevice.md

 <p>None</p>

 ## -remarks
 <p><b>IoDetachDevice</b> decrements the reference count of the <i>TargetDevice</i> object.
 If the reference count goes to zero and the lower driver has been marked for an unload operation, the lower driver is unloaded. </p>

-<p><b>IoDetachDevice</b> decrements the reference count of the <i>TargetDevice</i> object.
-If the reference count goes to zero and the lower driver has been marked for an unload operation, the lower driver is unloaded. </p>

 ## -requirements